 The CFO of Tomorrow: New Report Reveals Changing CFO Responsibilities

 CFO responsibilities are changing.
 Partly, this is due to the steady evolution of the industry—including new forms of automation, and a broadening definition of a CFO’s duties and how they relate to the rest of the C suite.
-Subsequently, it’s due to COVID-19, the pressures of controlling business spending responsibly, and the pressure to adapt to a world that seems to have changed overnight.
+Subsequently, it’s due to COVID-19, the pressures of controlling business spend responsibly, and the pressure to adapt to a world that seems to have changed overnight.

 What does the CFO of tomorrow look like?